raiden-im/www/README.md

 # Nano Collective Website

-The official website for [Nano Collective](https://nanocollective.org) - an open-source AI tools collective building local-first, privacy-respecting AI applications.
+The official website for the [Nano Collective](https://nanocollective.org) - an open-source AI tools collective building local-first, privacy-respecting AI applications.

 ## About